Mimickal/ReactionRoleBot/README.md

 @bot info
 ```

+## Rate Limits
+If the bot is taking a few moments to respond to reactions, it is likely hitting
+Discord's strict rate limit.
+This happens most often with mutually exclusive
+roles, since the bot needs to make several requests to make them work.
+The bot
+is registering the actions.
+Give it a few seconds to catch up.

 ## Hosting your own instance
 This bot is built on [discord.js](https://discord.js.org/#/), so you'll need
 Node.js installed.
 Discord.js says it requires Node.js version 12.0.0 or higher,